- Research Interests:

 - Clinical Practice:

-- Alzheimer's Disease, Dementia, Huntington's Disease, Lewy Body Disease, Parkinson's and Movement Disorders, Parkinson's Disease, Deep Brain Stimulation, Neuropsychology, Focused Ultrasound, Neurology Services
+- Alzheimer's Disease, Dementia, Huntington's Disease, Lewy Body Disease, Movement Disorders, Parkinson's Disease, Deep Brain Stimulation, Neuropsychology, Focused Ultrasound, Neurology Services

 - Assistant Professor